xiaxuantan/notes/thoughts/what-could-possibly-benefit-a-research-team.md

+# What could possibly benefit a research team?

 I feel extremely deflated and fatigued at the moment.
 Clearly, four hours of sleep is not enough for me to recover from staying up late.
 Last night I helped a research team with some experiments and worked until 3.
 Though, the research team failed to meet the deadline and decide to make it to the next conference.

 I am not a member of this team but it's heartbreaking to see their effort squandered.
 A lot of things did not go well in the process and many were from the algorithm implementation from my perspective.
 Frankly, I had very few experiences working as a researcher but as a software engineer who suffered from shitty code in the past few years, I definitely know how difficult it is to get a poorly implemented running.